diegopedrazas96/angularrxjsexample/commit.md

-update firebase libraries on 4/24/2017
+change / remove obsolete information on 4/13/2017